 Cost

-What about cost?
-How does PetPlate stack up to other fresh dog food brands?
-To keep things fair, I always like to compare the price of fresh dog food on a dollars per pound basis.
-This does take a little bit of calculation but if you just look at the dollars per week or dollars per day figures that they give you, it’s not an apples-to-apples comparison because the amount of food you’re getting from each vendor tends to vary.
+To keep things fair, I always like to compare the price of fresh dog food on a dollars-per-pound basis.
+This takes some calculation but is worth it.
+If you only look at the dollars-per-week or dollars-per-day figures that vendors provide, it’s not an apples-to-apples comparison since the amount of food you get from each vendor tends to vary.

 Frequently Asked Questions